mikaelho/syncx/README.md

 with my_data:
     my_data['value'] = 'changed'
-    rollback()  # This is explicit rollback of any changes; could also be caused by any exception
+    rollback()  # Explicit reversal of any changes; could also be caused by any exception

 assert my_data['value'] == 'initial'
 ```

-(Useful for e.g. coordinating changes between different data structures.)
+Features:
+- No changes applied if there is an error.
+- Thread-safe.
+- Changes saved only at the end of the block.

 ### Sync all changes to a file